 Here’s where the discussion got frustrating for me: I think every person on the panel could be described as a supporter of building more data centers.
 Wright noted that he doesn’t really have an opinion one way or the other on them, but he certainly wasn’t against the developments.

 A business department of a college put on the event, so the clear pro-business slant wasn’t a surprise.
-But there are dissenting voices, environmentalists, and others who have insight on the issue – there’s even a University of Michigan faculty member who has spoken out repeatedly about his belief that the state is moving too quickly on data center development.
-That perspective would’ve been informative too.
+But there are dissenting voices, environmentalists, and others who have insight on the issue and would’ve created a more robust and informative discussion – there’s even a University of Michigan faculty member who has spoken out repeatedly about his belief that the state is moving too quickly on data center development.
+That perspective is important and should’ve been included.

 The economic impact portion in Theile’s presentation also didn’t resonate with me.
 A criticism about data center developments nationwide is that the job creation claims are dubious.
-Theile did outline well that the centers create construction jobs, and Martin’s assertion that even if the centers themselves don’t have large numbers of employees, they are needed by large automotive companies and manufacturers, healthcare facilities, tech companies, and other organizations that do employ large amounts of residents.
-I also do understand that the facilities bring in state and local tax revenue that benefits communities.
+Theile did outline that the centers create construction jobs, and Martin’s assertion that even if the centers themselves don’t have large numbers of employees, they are needed by large automotive companies and manufacturers, healthcare facilities, tech companies, and other organizations that do employ large amounts of residents.
+I also understand that the facilities potentially bring in state and local tax revenue that have be be considered by governing bodies.

-Those are parts of the equation that make sense and I understand, but the areas that fall flat for me are the projected economic impact through jobs allegedly created in other industries.
+Those are parts of the equation that make sense, but the areas that fall flat for me are the projected economic impact through jobs allegedly created in other industries.
 It was reminiscent of professional sports owners who want taxpayer money to build stadiums, while touting potential economic benefits that never really materialize the way they’re supposed to (ask some Detroiters how they feel about District Detroit promises, for example).
-And, lo and behold, one of Theile’s slides even used pro sports analogies in her economic impact projections.
+And, lo and behold, one of Theile’s slides even used pro sports economic analogies in her economic impact projections.

-As someone trying to learn more about the issue, I’m much more interested in specific community success stories than projected numbers.
+As someone trying to learn more about the issue, I’m much more interested in specific and real community success stories than projected numbers.
 Where are data centers that people love having in their communities?
 Where are data centers that have successfully employed a lot of people, or created jobs, been good corporate citizens or environmental stewards, or provided undeniable economic benefits?
-Hearing or seeing results directly from people on the ground is a lot more compelling than lofty numbers that don’t sound real.
+Hearing or seeing results directly from people on the ground is a lot more compelling than lofty numbers that just don’t sound real or attainable.

 Leaving A.I.
 Out of the Discussion Was a Big Oversight